CodeupClassroom/venus-modified-lessons/spa/jalopy_parts.md

 `js/private_constants.js` This file contains global constants that WILL NOT BE PUSHED to Github.
 Put information like API keys and credentials that are ok for the end-user to have in this file.

+*IMPORTANT NOTE:* the first time you download Jalopy, you will need to create this file since it is not pushed to Github.

 `js/public_constants.js` This file contains global constants that will be pushed to Github.
 Put non-sensitive information like version # and application switches in this file.

 `js/render.js` This file modifies the DOM with the view component's DOM info.
 It also modifies the DOM with the contents of `Navbar.js` and the notification `div` from `messaging.js`.
 It also executes the view component's specific JavaScript-loading function.